 Acting Ability Trumps Looks

-If you think about all the actors to have portrayed the Caped Crusader, Keaton probably looked the least like the comic book version of the character.
+If you think about all the actors to have portrayed Batman, Michael Keaton probably looked the least like the comic book version of the character.
 He’s not what you’d term a traditional good-looking leading man, nor did he have the physical stature to convince anyone that he could take down a host of bad guys.

 His acting ability, however, made us believe that he was Batman.
 He didn’t need all of those things to be successful in the role, because he convinced us through his talent and portrayal on screen.
 It’s a lesson for us in terms of whoever is cast as Batman next; let’s not judge based on appearance but on talent.
 After all, it’s called acting for a reason.